PrestaShop/prestashop.github.io/content/news/releases/prestashop-9-alpha1-available.md

 **Can I upgrade to PrestaShop 9 Alpha?**

-You can try upgrading using "Local archive" method in the [autoupgrade](https://github.com/PrestaShop/autoupgrade).
+You can try upgrading using the "Local archive" method in the [autoupgrade](https://github.com/PrestaShop/autoupgrade).
 However, please remember that this version is not stable and should not be used in production environments.
 We haven't tested the upgrade path yet, so it may not work as expected.

 **Can I upgrade from PrestaShop 9 Alpha or Beta to the final PrestaShop version when ready?**

-No, it’s never been possible, and there are no plans to implement this possibility in the upgrade module.
+No, it has never been possible, and there are no plans to implement this possibility in the upgrade module.

-**Do you plan to make Hummingbird default theme in PrestaShop 9?**
+**Do you plan to make Hummingbird the default theme in PrestaShop 9?**

 While the [Hummingbird theme](https://github.com/PrestaShop/hummingbird) is a great step forward, we are still considering the best approach to the theme in PrestaShop 9.
 We will probably add it as a secondary theme, but the decision has not been made yet.
 We will keep you updated on this matter.